 - The grantee must travel on a J-1 Exchange Visitor visa sponsored by the Fulbright program.

-- Grantees must receive appointments as "Postdoctoral Fellows," and not as lecturers or any other position.
+- Grantees must receive appointments as "Postdoctoral Fellows," and not as lecturers or any other position or employment.

 - While on the Fulbright grant, grantees may teach no more than a course per semester/quarter.